pmbittner/Studiengangskonfigurator/ReadMe.md

   - Hardware-/Softwaresystementwurf und -analyse
   - Medizinische Informatik
   - Networked Systems.

+### Compiler

+If you want to generate your own model files you can use the compiler `studiengaenge/Compiler.jar`.
+Define your own field of study like in the given files in the `studiengaenge` directory.
+To compile your `.studiengaeng` file to a model loadable by the Studiengangskonfigurator, just run

+	java -jar Compiler.jar yourfile.studiengang

+Note, that the model file will be generated into a directory `models/` next to your `.studiengaeng` file.
+Thus, if you place your file into the `studiengaenge/` directory, it will be found directly by the Studiengangskonfigurator.

 ### Implementation
 For further information on implementation and model please visit https://github.com/PaulAtTUBS/BroT.